Research Output per year

 Year of Drawing (with Make Your Mark, Sussex NHS Partnership Trust).

-With Duncan Bullen and Jane Fox, Philippa gained APPRI funding in 2016 for the research project 'Touching the World Lightly'.
+With Duncan Bullen and Jane Fox, Philippa gained APPRI funding in 2016 and School of Art funding in 2018 for the research project 'Touching the World Lightly'.

 Granted internal funding for the project Manual drawing in the clinical consultation: a pilot study, with Martha Turland.